AsemAlkhawar/C-to-MIPS-GCC-Compiler/README.md

 # Custom Compiler Project

-This project implements a custom compiler for a simple programming language.
+This project implements a custom compiler for C-- Subset of C programming language.
 The compiler performs lexical analysis, parsing, semantic analysis, and code generation, translating the source code into MIPS assembly.

 ## Project Structure